JacobWashburn/Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

-it is a piece of a product.
+it is a piece of a product that can be reused over and over.

 ### Git Set up